-Before delving into model building, it is crucial to understand the following two key concepts: Influential jobs and Milestone jobs.
+Before examining model building, it is crucial to understand the two key concepts: Influential jobs and Milestone jobs.

-Influential Jobs refer to specific batch jobs that have a significant impact on the target variable in our predictive model.
+Influential Jobs refer to specific batch jobs that have a significant impact on the target variable in the predictive model.
 These jobs play a pivotal role in determining the outcome of the model's predictions.
-By identifying influential jobs, we can focus our analysis on the most critical factors that contribute to the performance of the batch processing system.
-Analyzing correlations between these influential jobs and the target variable helps us gain valuable insights into their importance and influence on overall batch job performance.
+By identifying influential jobs, you can focus on the most critical factors that contribute to the performance of the batch processing system.
+Analyzing correlations between these influential jobs and the target variable helps gain valuable insights into their importance and influence on overall batch job performance.